 I am a home-schooling mom of four children, ages 13 – 19.
-I have been home-schooling for eight years now.
-My two middle children, a senior and sohpomore in high school, are currently attending MassBay Community college full-time.
+I have been home-schooling for nine years now.
+My two middle children, a senior and sophomore in high school, are currently attending MassBay Community college full-time.

 I believe that my approach to home-schooling, and thus to tutoring is unique.
 I am very good at teaching so that the student “sees” the solution.
 I am excellent at figuring out what the student is not understanding, so that I can get to the heart of the problem and show the student what the concept is, in a way the student understands.